easeaico/pulse-go/docs/Methodology/EnergyMethodology.md

 </tr>
 </table>
 <center>
-*Figure 6.
-The patient is placed at a high altitude with an atmospheric pressure of 525 mmHg.
+*@figuredef {HighAltitude} The patient is placed at a high altitude with an atmospheric pressure of 525 mmHg.
 The immediate result is a drop in arterial oxygen due to the decreased environment oxygen partial pressure.
 This leads to a drop in oxygen saturation and an increase in the patient heart rate.
 The patient stabilizes, acquiring a new resting physiologic state at the reduced pressure.
 The exaggerated increase in heart rate is due to a catecholamine release secondary to  hypoxia, a [known issue](@ref known-issues) in the engine*
 </center><br>

 This scenario is used to simulate the effects of low oxygen due to high altitude.
 At 30 seconds, the surrounding environment is changed to an equivalent elevation of 4000 meters, resulting in a drop in atmospheric pressure from 760 mmHg to 525 mmHg.
 The patient remains in the reduced pressure environment for 15 minutes.
 The immediate response is a decrease in arterial oxygen due to the reduced partial pressure in the environment.
 This leads to a decrease in the blood oxygen saturation, which is in line with the expected validation data.
 The reduced arterial oxygen causes an increase in the heart rate.
 This increase is currently determined from epinephrine release due to a hypoxia event being triggered.
 Another expected result of the epinephrine release is a respiration rate increase.
 This effect is nullified from the reduction in atmospheric carbon dioxide, which allows for larger quantities of carbon dioxide to diffuse out of the alveoli.
 The increased diffusion leads to lower arterial carbon dioxide partial pressures, which is used to drive the respiratory frequency.
 This counter balances the effect of epinephrine in the system, thus causing a slight decrease in respiration rate.